Likheet/aetheria-customer-forms/README.md

     - Q1≥3x/day AND Q2=All over → Sebum: Red
     - Q1≥3x/day OR Q2=All over → Sebum: Yellow
     - Q2=T‑zone AND Q1=1–2x/day → Sebum: Yellow (verdict: COMBINATION)
+    - If Q5=Yes (mattifying primer/powder used) OR Q3=Yes (recent mattifying/clay/sheets) → Verdict: PRODUCT FILM AFFECTED; still treat as Oily only if Q1≥3x/day OR Q2=All over
 - Rule: `sebum_machineOily_customerNormal`
   - Trigger: Machine in {yellow,red} AND Customer in {green,blue}
   - Questions: